 Therefore, a market with a strong business landscape creates a higher valuation due to increased demand.
 As a proxy, the number of Fortune 500 companies per market was chosen.
 Below shows select markets compared to the league average of 15.4.

 Figure 1 Number of Fortune 500 companies in select NBA markets

 Table 1 NBA teams that have jersey sponsorship deals, estimated annual value, the company and the company’s Headquarter location

-Corporate sponsors always like to get the most “bang for their buck”.
-And one way to ensure this is to invest in teams in bigger markets.
+Corporate sponsors always like to get the most bang for their buck.
+One way to ensure this is to invest in teams in bigger markets.
 Market size has more of a multiplier effect on valuation because jerseys sold in that market will include the corporate logo.
-Thus, every jersey purchased and worn by a fan becomes a “walking billboard” receiving countless impressions.
+Thus, every jersey purchased and worn by a fan becomes a walking billboard receiving countless impressions.

 Figure 2 Select team’s social media followers (mid 2016) and Nationally televised games for 2016-17 season

-While there are other variables to consider, my predictive modeling suggests that the beforementioned factors have the highest influence on valuation of sponsorship, particularly for jersey advertisement.
+While there are other variables to consider, my predictive modeling suggests that the before mentioned factors have the highest influence on the valuation of sponsorship, particularly for jersey advertisement.